 2 4 Disposal of radioactive waste

 Like all industrial activities, nuclear activities can generate waste.
-Some of this waste is radioactive.
+Some are radioactive.
 The three fundamental principles on which strict radioactive waste management is based are the responsibility of the waste producer, the traceability of the waste and public information.
-For very low level (VLL) waste, application of a management system based on these principles, if it is to be completely efficient, rules out setting a universal threshold below which regulation can be dispensed with.